 Army Community Service (ACS)

-Facilitate commander's ability to provide comprehensive, coordinated, and responsive services that support readiness of Soldiers, civilian employees and their Families.
+Facilitate commander's ability to provide comprehensive, standardized, coordinated, and responsive services that support Soldiers, Department of the Army (DA) Civilians, and Families regardless of geographical location.

-Maximize technology and resources, adapt to unique installation requirements, eliminate duplication in service delivery, and measure service effectiveness.
+Maximize technology and resources, eliminate duplication in service delivery, and measure service effectiveness.

 The return home from combat can often leave servicemembers feeling out of place with the most important people in their lives - their families.